-The key objectives of any logo are to catch the eye of your target audience, stand out from your competition & be versatile enough to apply gracefully across any and all applications your business may require.
-For a deeper dive into what makes the perfect logo, check out my 'What Makes a Great Logo' article.
+The key objectives of any logo design are to catch the eye of your target audience, stand out from your competition & be versatile enough to apply gracefully across any and all applications your business may require.
+For a deeper dive into what makes the perfect logo, check out our 'What Makes a Great Logo' article.

-The process of creating a logo that ticks all these boxes can be difficult and stressful, especially if you’re not familiar with the core principles of design.
+The process of creating a logo that ticks all these boxes can be difficult and stressful, especially if you’re not familiar with the core principles of graphic design.
 You may have a logo that you just aren’t happy with but can’t quite put your finger on what it is that needs to change.

 To help you answer that question, here is a list of my top 6 tips for how to get your brand back on track, and give you a great logo that will stay looking fresh and serving your business long into the future.